 Another vital early step is getting extensive input from those who spend time in the current buildings on a regular basis to determine what educational needs are being fulfilled and which are not.
 To do this, Programming Teams were pulled together for the three schools which are anticipated to need the greatest amount of renovation: Old Bonhomme Elementary School, Spoede Elementary School and Ladue Middle School.
 These teams consist of administrators, teachers from each discipline and parents who are active in the school.

 Four rounds of workshops were completed by these Programming Teams prior to the architects initiating the formal design process.
 The goals of these workshops, as well as the presentation decks used to guide the discussions, are listed below.
 The evolution from “big ideas and dreaming” to pragmatic, affordable solutions will be evident when chronologically reviewing these documents.
-That being said, these designs, nor the associated estimated costs for design and construction, are far from being finalized.

 Programming Team Workshops – Round One.
 On Feb.
 25, 2020, all three Programming Teams met as one to discuss the goals of this series of workshops.
 Immediately following this introductory meeting, the two elementary schools and the middle school met separately to begin their individual work, which included: developing guiding principals, defining “Future Ready Schools,” activity mapping and identifying the types of areas to be designed.